 Once you know what type of food your dog needs, choose the appropriate recipe from our recipe list.

-The recipes include lists of foods energetically appropriate for your dog.
 You’ll also find a sample slow cooker recipe to use as a guide when you create your own recipe with foods your dog loves.